katrinanova/ColorNote/README.md

 [heroku]: http://colornote.herokuapp.com/

-## Minimum Viable Product
+## Features

-Colornote is a clone of Evernotr built on Rails and Backbone.
+ColorNote app allows users to create notes, organize them in notebooks and share notes freely through the provided links.
+Notes can also have various file attachments.
+Notes can be organized by color.

+As an option, user can login with twitter account.

+I designed the website to have a consistent interface throughout the notes-index view, single notebook-view or search-view.

+The search allows user to select from notebooks and notes at the same time, which I achieved with PgSearch library’s Multi-search.

+The selected or first note’s view is always present on the page.
+The user can edit the note in place, which is saved automatically.

+The user can easily get a link to share the chosen note by clicking on the “share icon”.

  Users can:

-- [ ] Create accounts
+- [√] Create accounts
-- [ ] Create sessions (log in)
+- [√] Create sessions (log in)
-- [ ] Create notebooks
+- [√] Create notebooks
-- [ ] Create notes in notebooks
+- [√] Create notes in notebooks
-- [ ] Save or edit notes automatically
+- [√] Save or edit notes automatically
-- [ ] Add image to note
+- [√] Add file to note
-- [ ] Add link to source of note if applicable
+- [√] Add link to source of note if applicable
-- [ ] Share link to note
+- [√] Share link to note
-- [ ] Share notebook
-- [ ] Typeahead search bar
+- [√] Search for notes and notebooks simultaneously

-## Design Docs
+## Languages
-* [View Wireframes][views]
-* [DB schema][schema]

-[views]: ./docs/views.md
-[schema]: ./docs/schema.md
+•	Ruby
+•	Javascript
+•	HTML/CSS

-## Implementation Timeline
+## Frameworks

-### Phase 1: User Authentication (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

-[Details][phase-one]

-### Phase 2: Creating Notebooks and Notes via Backbone (~2 days)
-I will add API routes to serve notebook and note data as JSON, then add Backbone models and collections that fetch data from those routes.
-The 'NotebooksShow' view will be implemented as Backbone composite view.
-By the end of this phase, users will be able to create notebook and notes inside a Backbone app.

-[Details][phase-two]

-### Phase 3: Editing and Displaying Notes (~2 days)
-I plan to use third-party libraries to add functionality to the `NoteForm` and `NoteShow` views in this phase.
-First I'll need to add a Markdown editor to the `NoteForm`, and make sure that the Markdown is properly escaped and formatted in the `NoteShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to notes.

-[Details][phase-three]

-### Phase 4: Sharing Notes and Notebooks (~1-2 days)

-I will add a functionality to extract and hash the link to notebook or single note and send it via email.

-[Details][phase-four]

-### Phase 5: Searching for Notes (~2 days)
-I'll need to add `search` routes to Notes controller.
-On the Backbone side, there will be a `SearchResults` composite view.
-This view will use notes collection, but it will fetch from the new `search` route.

-[Details][phase-five]
+•	Ruby on Rails
+•	backbone.js

+## Libraries and Technologies

+•	jQuery / AJAX
+•	paperclip / AWS
+•	pg_search
+•	kaminari
+•	figaro
+•	jbuilder
+•	omniauth

-### Bonus Features (TBD)
+### Future Features
+- [ ] Facebook Omniauth
 - [ ] Add friends
 - [ ] Have public notes and private notes
 - [ ] Share notes with certain groups of friends